pbkwee/distrorejuve/README.md

 Run with --break-eggs will run a --dist-upgrade if the server is vulnerable.

+Run with --to-64bit to convert a 32 bit distro to 64 bit (beta)

 Use with --source if you just wish to have the distrorejuve functions available to you for testing

 Written by Peter Bryant at http://launchtimevps.com